When Can A Newborn Have A Bath? | Essential Guidelines

 Bathing can raise several concerns among new parents:

-- Fear of Slipping: Babies can be slippery when wet; always support their head and neck securely.
+• Fear of Slipping: Babies can be slippery when wet; always support their head and neck securely.

-- Temperature Sensitivity: Ensure that both the room and bathwater are at comfortable temperatures before starting.
+• Temperature Sensitivity: Ensure that both the room and bathwater are at comfortable temperatures before starting.

 Frequency of Baths

 Newborns do not require daily baths; in fact, bathing two or three times per week is sufficient during their first few months of life.
 Over-bathing can lead to dry skin because babies’ skin loses moisture more quickly than adults’.
+The American Academy of Pediatrics notes that sponge baths are best until the umbilical cord stump falls off, and that frequent bathing isn’t usually necessary for young babies.

-Transitioning from Sponge Baths
+Transitioning From Sponge Baths

 Bath Time Fun!